iamgenechua/3-column-preview-card-component/README.md

 }
 ```

+3. I actually had quite a bit of trouble making the outer div have rounded borders, and the inner div obeying the rounded borders of the outer div.
+   I can actually make the inner div have overflow: hidden to ensure that the inner div doesn't extend past the outer div's rounded borders.

 ### Continued development

 I want to learn how to better use pseudoselectors like :nth-child better and more easily.